john-bagiliko/MPP_Capstone_with_SQL/README.md

 In this repo, we will use PostgreSQL to gain some insights into the MPP capstone data.

 ## SQL - What is it?
-SQL stands for Structured Query Language
+SQL stands for Structured Query Language.
-SQL is a standard language for accessing databases
+It is a standard language for accessing databases

 ### Common Relational Databases
   * PostgreSQL